 Tina has innate leadership skills.
-Although Tina is an average student, she likes to take responsibilities and lead a group.
+Although Tina is an average student, she likes to take responsibility and lead a group.
 However, the teacher doesn’t want to give her a chance for she is an average student.
 When we trust students, we lift their morale, therefore, encouraging them more to do their best.
 Trusting students can also be seen in many ways.
 We can trust their opinions, the extent of their knowledge, the level of their comprehension and their sense of responsibility.
 Trusting doesn’t also mean that we take everything as the absolute truth; it only means that we take importance to each student’s contribution to the class.
 As a teacher, how do you show trust to your students?

 Too little diversity

 Teachers need to consider the differences among his/her students.
 With regard to learning, it is a known idea that students learn in a variety of ways.
 Howard Gardner’s Theory of Multiple Intelligences highlights categories in which students learn: verbal-linguistic intelligence, logical-mathematical intelligence, spatial-visual intelligence, bodily-kinesthetic intelligence, musical intelligence, interpersonal intelligence, intrapersonal intelligence, naturalist intelligence, and existential intelligence.
 Classrooms comprise of students who learn in ways different from what we set for them.
 Encourage diversity in the classroom and highlight each student’s skills and potentials.

 Jayson’s inclination is in music and the arts.
-He learns best when the lessons involve the music and the arts.
+He learns best when the lessons involve music and the arts.
 Teachers need to be innovative enough to provide for the conditions in which each student learns best.
 As a teacher, how do you encourage diversity in your classroom?